 - Let both batches of dough rise until doubled, about 1 1/2 to 2 hours.

-- Spray a 10 inch by 12 inch by 6 inch pan (such as a hotel pan) with spray oil (See Note above regarding parchment).
+- Spray a 10 inch by 12 inch by 6 inch pan (such as a hotel pan) with spray oil and then line it with parchment paper that goes up the sides.
+Spray the parchment paper with baking spray as well.
 Preheat the oven to 475 degrees F.

 - Turn the dough out onto a lightly floured surface, and divide it into four equal pieces and shape each into a round ball.
 Place the four dough balls into the pan, seam side down, and cover the pan with plastic wrap.
 Let the dough rise until doubled, about 30 minutes.